 ~ Sauté the onions until they’re nice and soft.

 ~ Don’t add the garlic until the onions are soft, otherwise the garlic may burn.

 ~ Sauté the dried basil for a minute or two before adding the rest of the ingredients to allow the oils to release and get flavorful.

 ~ Rinse the beans well before adding to the soup to remove excess sodium and potential gas-causing compounds.

 ~ Be sure to use an unsweetened, unflavored variety of milk.
 I like almond, oat or soy best.
 Light coconut milk will also work, it’s creamy without a pronounced coconut flavor.
 I would advise against full fat coconut milk as the coconut flavor will be too strong.
 I would also advise against rice milk as it’s very thin.

 ~ Purée the soup until smooth…and then purée another minute to ensure everything gets blended up perfectly.
 If you don’t have an immersion blender, you can carefully transfer the soup to a blender to purée.
 You may have to do that in batches depending on how big your blender is.

 ~ Taste and adjust seasonings to your liking.

-~ Pair the soup with a salad or sandwich for a heartier meal.
+~ Pair the soup with a salad or sandwich (like this smoky Vegan BLT Sandwich!) for a heartier meal.
 Or serve it over noodles for a super kid-friendly option.

 ~ Leftovers are great the next day.
 You can even pack it in a thermos to take to work or school.
 My 9 year old daughter always requests it in her lunchbox!